 3.2 Fatty acid profile of exotic and indigenous guinea fowl

 The effects of breed on the fatty acid composition of guinea fowl are presented in Table S4.
 Significant (P < 0.05) differences were observed between exotic and indigenous guinea fowls for most fatty acids, except for myristic (C14:0), linoleic (C18:2), and linolenic (C18:3) acids.
 Indigenous guinea fowls exhibited significantly higher concentrations of short- and medium-chain saturated fatty acids such as capric (C10:0), lauric (C12:0), and palmitic (C16:0) than their exotic counterparts.
 Conversely, exotic guinea fowls recorded higher values for stearic (C18:0) and oleic (C18:1) acids, while arachidic acid (C20:0) was slightly greater in the exotic breed (P = 0.042).
-The similarity in linoleic and linolenic acid contents across breeds (P > 0.05) suggests no breed influence on polyunsaturated fatty acids (PUFA).
+The similarity in linoleic and linolenic acid contents across breeds suggests no breed influence on polyunsaturated fatty acids (PUFA).

 For sex effects (Table S5), significant (P < 0.001) differences were observed for myristic (C14:0), palmitic (C16:0), stearic (C18:0), oleic (C18:1), linoleic (C18:2), and linolenic (C18:3) acids.
 Males had higher concentrations of myristic, palmitic, and linoleic acids, while females had higher levels of oleic and arachidic acids.
 No significant differences were found in capric, lauric, or arachidic acids between sexes (P > 0.05).

-The interaction between breed and sex effects on fatty acids profile of indigenous and exotic guinea fowls is presented in Table 2.
+The interaction between breed and sex effects on the fatty acid profiles of indigenous and exotic guinea fowls is presented in Table 2.
 Significant (P < 0.05) variations were observed among the groups for most fatty acids except for linoleic (C18:2) and linolenic (C18:3) acids.
-Capric acid (C10:0) concentration was highest in indigenous females (1.14 ± 0.16%) and lowest in exotic females (0.71 ± 0.12%).
-Lauric acid (C12:0) followed a similar pattern, with indigenous males exhibiting the highest value (2.53 ± 0.51 %), while exotic males had the lowest (1.51 ± 0.52 %).
+Capric acid (C10:0) concentration was highest in indigenous females and lowest in exotic females.
+Lauric acid (C12:0) followed a similar pattern, with indigenous males exhibiting the highest value, while exotic males had the lowest.
 Myristic acid (C14:0) and palmitic acid (C16:0) were also significantly (p<0.001) higher in indigenous males compared to other groups, indicating elevated levels of saturated fatty acids (SFA) in the indigenous population.

-Conversely, stearic acid (C18:0) was highest in exotic males (19.04 ± 2.21 %) and lowest in indigenous males (13.04 ± 3.01 %), suggesting a breed-dependent variation in long-chain SFA metabolism.
-For monounsaturated fatty acids (MUFA), oleic acid (C18:1) was most abundant in exotic females (58.71 ± 12.01 %), followed by exotic males (55.55 ± 10.74 %), while indigenous groups had significantly lower values (48.73 ± 12.16 % and 44.08 ± 11.56 % for females and males, respectively).
+Conversely, stearic acid (C18:0) was highest in exotic males and lowest in indigenous males, suggesting a breed-dependent variation in long-chain SFA metabolism.
+For monounsaturated fatty acids (MUFA), oleic acid (C18:1) was most abundant in exotic females, followed by exotic males, while indigenous groups had significantly lower values.

-No significant differences (P > 0.05) were recorded for linoleic (C18:2) and linolenic (C18:3) acids among the groups, implying similar polyunsaturated fatty acid (PUFA) levels across breeds and sexes.
-Arachidic acid (C20:0) was slightly higher in exotic females (0.44 ± 0.12 %) compared to other groups (0.34 ± 0.11-0.12 %).
+No significant differences were recorded for linoleic (C18:2) and linolenic (C18:3) acids among the groups, implying similar polyunsaturated fatty acid (PUFA) levels across breeds and sexes.
+Arachidic acid (C20:0) was slightly higher in exotic females compared to other groups.